italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 PID/(Q)EAA Verification field
 -----------------------------

-The ``verification`` claim contains the information, as sub claims, regarding the identity trust framework used by the PID/(Q)EAA Issuer to provide a verified User claims.
-Some of these additional claims MAY be included in the Disclosures and MAY be selectively disclosed and they are given in the following tables that also specify whether a claim is selectively disclosable (SD) or not (NSD).
+The ``verification`` claim contains the information regarding the trust framework used by the PID/(Q)EAA Issuer to provide the User claims.
+Some of these additional claims MAY be selectively disclosed, these are listed in the following tables that specify whether a claim is selectively disclosable (SD) or not (NSD).

 The ``verification`` claim is a JSON structure with all the following mandatory sub-claims.